Symmetry of the refined $q,t$-Catalan polynomials for $\vec{k}$-Dyck paths: -symmetry of

-Output: A labeled branch tree $\mathcal{L}(T)$ with labeling entries $1,2,\cdots,\ell+n$. \begin{enumerate} \item Mark the number $1$ on the left side of the initial branch $B_1$.
+As a general rule, when labeling any branch, its left side is always processed first, followed by its right side.
+Furthermore, the labeling of the right side strictly begins with the edge connected to the top vertex of the branch.
+The specific steps are as follows: \begin{enumerate} \item Mark the number $1$ on the left side of the initial branch $B_1$.
 If the top vertex of $B_1$ is connected to a child branch $B_i$, then mark the number $2$ on the left side of the branch $B_i$.
 Otherwise, continue marking the edges with numbers $2,3,\dots, m+1$ until the end-vertex of the $m$-th edge of $B_1$ is connected to a child branch.

 \item Assume that we mark an edge as $k$ and its end-vertex is connected to a child branch $B_j$.
 In that case, mark the left side of $B_j$ with $k+1$.

 \item Assume that we mark the left side of $B_j$ with $k$: \begin{enumerate} \item If the top vertex is connected to a child branch $B_p$, mark the number $k+1$ on the left side of $B_p$; \item Otherwise, mark the edges with numbers $k+1,k+2,\dots, k+m$ until the end-vertex of the $m$-th edge of $B_j$ is connected to a child branch.
 Then, return to step $(2)$. \end{enumerate}